-In Auckland, the ABI Rehabilitation intensive programmes are provided in a 31-bed rehabilitation campus.
-While on-site, clients live in one of six comfortable houses.
-Each house has 2-8 bedrooms and has its own 'character' suitable for the needs of those residing in them.
+In Auckland, the ABI Rehabilitation intensive programmes are provided in a 33-bed rehabilitation campus.
+While on-site, clients live in one of seven comfortable houses.
+Each house has 1-8 bedrooms and has its own 'character' suitable for the needs of those residing in them.
 This includes a low stimulation environment for clients with a low level of consciousness and a safe treatment environment for those with significant behavioural symptoms.
-Houses are fully wheelchair accessible and have 'to-the-door' access for ambulances and transport vans.
+With the exception of the 1 bedroom units, the houses are fully wheelchair accessible and have 'tothe-door' access for ambulances and transport vans.